libraryofcelsus/Aetherius_AI_Assistant/readme.md

 - *Manual Memory Mode*: You decide when to upload memories.
 - *Training Memory Mode*: Control memory uploads for each memory type.
 - *Agent Mode*: Activate the use of any Sub-Agents for use in Aetherius's agent loop
-- *External Resources*: Allow Aetherius to use its External Resource Database from Webscrapes and Filescrapes in it's inner thoughts to provide better domain specific information.

 **Current Sub-Agents**
 - *External Resources*: Will search Aetherius's External Resource Database.
 (Database from Web and File Scrapes) If the information cannot be found, it will do a simple websearch for the information.
 You can disable the websearch and change the engine in the script file.